At Sylvester Comprehensive Cancer Center, we’re here to help and support you and your caregivers from diagnosis and treatment through recovery and

-Sylvester endorses the National Coalition of Cancer Survivorship’s definition of a survivor: an individual is considered a cancer survivor from the time of diagnosis, through the rest of his or her life.
-Family, friends, and caregivers of those affected by cancer are also part of the survivorship experience.
+We endorse the National Coalition of Cancer Survivorship’s definition of a survivor: You’re considered a cancer survivor from the time of diagnosis through the rest of your life.
+Family, friends, and caregivers are also part of the survivorship experience.